Bob Dylan Live: London Wembley Arena 6th October 2000

 But I know what he really loves you for

-It’s your brand new leopard-skin pill box hat
+It’s your brand new leopard skin pill-box hat

-Like a Rolling Stone was followed by the obscure thirty year old cut If Dogs Run Free from Bob’s underrated early 70s New Morning album which had been released in a rush after Self Portrait, a work which had been savaged by the critics.
-I had read on the Net that Bob had astounded everyone earlier that week when playing in Cologne by giving Dogs its first ever live performance.
-Now it seemed like it had worked its way into the set for a run which might just last this evening, or which might carry on for months to come if Bob got into it.
+When Bob and the boys returned they launched straight into Things Have Changed which went down well with the crowd but the reception it got was modest compared to what the next one received, which of course was Like a Rolling Stone.
+Yet again it was played as if Bob had only just written it the week before, so fresh, so full of life and vigour did it sound.
+The great majority of the arena was now on its feet, the whole of the crowd bathed in the powerfully bright lights that shone over them from above the stage, giving Bob and the boys an opportunity to see exactly who was out there, and then to decide whether it meant that much to them or not.
+Like a Rolling Stone was followed by the obscure thirty year old cut If Dogs Run Free from Bob’s early 70s New Morning, an underrated album which had been released in a rush after Self Portrait, a work so savaged by the critics some had even asked, “What is this shit?”.
+I’d read on the Net that Bob had astounded everyone earlier that week when playing in Cologne by giving Dogs its first ever live performance.
+Now it seemed like it had worked its way into the set for a run which might just last until this evening, or which might carry on for months to come if Bob really got into playing it.
 Yes, it all depended on him I guess, whether or not it would fit in with how he was currently feeling about things.
-What we had in Wembley was an acoustic version of the song which, as it was still in its infant stages as far as performances on the Never Ending Tour go, meant it would probably be fleshed out to a far greater degree and depth over the course of time, if time was what it got.
+What we had in Wembley was an acoustic version which, because it was still in its infancy as far as performances on the Never Ending Tour were concerned, meant it would probably be fleshed out to a far greater degree and depth over the course of time, if time indeed was what it got.

-I just sat there in my seat smiling to myself, quietly laughing over the fact that such an awesome performance from Bob and the boys most certainly did not come cheap, well not at least as far as I was concerned.
-As we made our way out of the arena Madeleine told me how much she had enjoyed the show, how the songs had seemed to her to be so full of hope and in one sense she said that Bob was exactly like how she thought he would be.
+I just sat there in my seat smiling to myself, quietly laughing over the fact that such an awesome performance from Bob and the boys most certainly didn’t come cheap, well not at least as far as I was concerned.
+As we made our way out of the arena Madeleine told me how much she had enjoyed the show, how the songs had seemed to her to be so full of hope, and in one sense she said that Bob was exactly like how she thought he would be.
 I stepped back a bit and realised that after all these times seeing Bob I had never actually thought Bob’s songs were indeed hopeful and the funny thing was that she was absolutely right.
-Bob is often ridiculed as being one of the most miserable people on the planet, but if you thought about it, his music contains such incredible optimism and light it was powerful enough to enrich your life a thousand times over.
+Bob is often ridiculed as being one of the most miserable people on the planet, but if you thought about it, his music contains such incredible optimism and light that it was powerful enough to enrich your life a thousand times over.

 Setlist Wembley Arena 6th October 2000 –